Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Introduction

 \section{Introduction}

-Understanding strongly correlated electronic systems, such as transition-metal oxides~\cite{strong_metal}, high-temperature superconductors~\cite{strong_super}, and multiradical species~\cite{strong_radical1, strong_radical2}, remains a central challenge in modern quantum chemistry and condensed matter physics~\cite{strong_hard1, strong_hard2,strong_hard3,strong_hard4,strong_hard5}.
+Describing strongly correlated electronic systems, such as transition-metal oxides~\cite{strong_metal}, high-temperature superconductors~\cite{strong_super}, and multiradical species~\cite{strong_radical1, strong_radical2}, remains a central challenge in modern quantum chemistry and condensed matter physics~\cite{strong_hard1, strong_hard2, strong_hard3, strong_hard4, strong_hard5}.
 A characteristic feature of these systems is that the electron--electron Coulomb interaction competes with or even dominates the kinetic energy.
-This competition induces a dense set of near-degenerate many-electron states, rendering the electronic structure intrinsically multiconfigurational~\cite{strong_hard4, strong_hard5, multi}.
-Crucially, chemically important information is frequently encoded in determinants that are weakly connected to the dominant configurations or reside within the low-weight tails of the wave function distribution.
-Consequently, methodologies based on the single-reference approximation, including Hartree--Fock (HF), coupled-cluster theory, and density functional theory (DFT), often fail qualitatively to capture the essential physics of these systems~\cite{single_hard1, single_hard2, single_hard3}.
+This competition induces a dense manifold of near-degenerate many-electron states, so that the resulting low-energy eigenstates often exhibit multireference character, with weight broadly dispersed over many determinants~\cite{strong_hard4, strong_hard5, multi}.
+Consequently, chemically important information may reside not only in dominant configurations but also in subdominant determinants distributed across the broad support of these states.
+Such multireference structure lies beyond the reach of the single-reference approximation, so methods such as Hartree--Fock (HF), coupled-cluster theory, and density functional theory (DFT) often fail qualitatively for these systems~\cite{single_hard1, single_hard2, single_hard3}.